How to Switch Users in Ubuntu: Complete User Management Guide

 - To switch users in Linux, use su – username in the terminal.

-To create new users, use the adduser command:
+To create a new user in Ubuntu, use the adduser command from the terminal:

 sudo adduser new_username